k78ma/quartz/content/4B/ECE 457A/Variation Operators for Binary Genetic Algorithms.md

 ---
-title: Variation Operators for Genetic Algorithms
+title: Variation Operators for Binary Genetic Algorithms
 tags:
   - ece457a
 date: 2026-02-22
-aliases:
-  - variation operators for genetic algorithms
+aliases: variation operators for binary genetic algorithms
-  - crossover
-  - mutation
 ---
 Variation operators generate new candidate solutions.
 Their role is to balance new competing objectives: exploration (discover new regions of the search space) and exploitation (refine and recombine good solutions).